 ●Follow-up services at six weeks postpartum for the mother and infant:

-•Continued management of maternal antiretroviral drugs (see 'Duration of antiretroviral use' below)
+•Continued management of lifelong ART (see 'Duration of antiretroviral use' below)

 •Counseling on infant feeding, promotion of six months exclusive breastfeeding with continued breastfeeding thereafter with introduction of safely-prepared nutritious, locally available foods at six months (see "Prevention of HIV transmission during breastfeeding in resource-limited settings", section on 'Options for infant feeding')